commons-teaching/SBL.20004.2022_group_A/report.md

 ## Introduction

 This metabolomic project started in March 2022, and at this point it was asked to think about a project to do during the following weeks.
 The first thing was to decide which plants to study, and to find a precise aim and angle.
 In the end, it was decided to investigate 6 smelly plants, divided in two groups, each composed of 3 plants.
 The first group consisted of Allium ursinum, Allium insubricum and Allium fistulosum from the Amaryllidaceae family, and the second one of Mentha x piperita, Melissa officinalis and Lavandula angustifolia, which are part of the Lamiaceae family.
 One of the main goals of the project was to investigate if these two families of plants were chemically correlated one with another, and to see if the metabolites produced by the plants were more similar among one family than between the two.
 Furthermore, a second aim of the project was to study which extraction and analysis method was the best for the investigation of our plants' metabolites.
 Lamiaceae are known to produce a large and varied amount of essential oils, which are used in the pharmaceutical industry as well as in traditional and modern medicine.
 The main interest on these compounds is reposed on their antifungal, antibacterial, cytotoxic and antioxidant activities[^1].
 Mentha L. species are of particular interest for their production of active compounds mainly from the monoterpenoids - found in essential oils - and phenolic compounds classes.
 The essential oils composition is highly variable within Mentha L. species and are known to have antimicrobial, antispasmodic, carminative, antiviral and antioxidant activities.
 The interesting activity of phenolic compounds is mainly due to specific lipophilic flavonoid, which have antioxidant, antiulcer, cytoprotective, hepatoprotective, chemopreventive, anti-inflammatory, and antidiabetogenic activities[^2].
 On the other side, Amaryllidaceae are known to be medicinally active and thus are important for the pharmaceutical industry, thanks to the production of pharmaceutically active alkaloids (mainly galanthamine and lycorine).
 One of the most important activities of these alkaloids is their anti-acetylcholinesterase activity, and are therefore used as Alzheimer's disease treatments[^3].
-Regarding the first purpose of this work, it was expected to find some of compounds listed above for the two groups and to see a correlation between the families or within the families.
-Regarding the second purpose of the project, the analysis of the best extraction and analysis method, liquid chromatography–tandem mass spectrometry (LC–MS-MS) is known be able to identify and measure a broader range of compounds compared to gas chromatography–mass spectrometry (GC–MS) with minimal sample preparation.
+Regarding the first purpose of this work, it was expected to find some of compounds listed above for the two groups of plants and to see a correlation between the families or within the families.
+Regarding the second purpose of the project, i.e. the analysis of the best extraction and analysis method, liquid chromatography–tandem mass spectrometry (LC–MS-MS) is known to be generally able to identify and measure a broader range of compounds with minimal sample preparation compared to gas chromatography–mass spectrometry (GC–MS).
 Thus, we expected to be able to see different types of compounds with varying quantities using the two different protocols[^4].